jarun/buku/README.md

                            excludes entries with tags after ' - '
-                           list all tags, if no search keywords -x, --exclude [...]  omit records matching specified keywords
+                           list all tags, if no search keywords -x, --exclude [...]  omit records matching specified keywords --order fields [...] comma-separated list of fields to order the output by (prepend with '+'/'-' to choose sort direction)

 ENCRYPTION OPTIONS:
       -l, --lock [N]       encrypt DB in N (default 8) # iterations